chunkaichang/til/comp_arch/mutex_impl.md

 Spin_Mutex:
     cmp 0, mutex        ; test if mutex is free je Get_Mutex
-    pause               ; hint to hw that this is a spin-wait loop ; avoid hw to execute the following code speculatively jmp Spin_Mutex
+    pause               ; tell cpu that we are spinning ; save power or allow other hw thread to proceed (if any) jmp Spin_Mutex
 Get_Mutex:
     mov 1, %rax